gpsaggese-org/umd_classes/msml610/projects/fall_2025/project_descriptions/GraphQL_Project_Description.md

 - **Data Integration**: Combine historical sales data with external datasets (like holidays or economic indicators) through GraphQL queries.
 - **Feature Engineering**: Extract relevant features such as rolling averages, seasonal trends, and promotional impacts.
 - **Model Training**: Implement machine learning models (e.g., XGBoost or ARIMA) to predict future sales.
-- **Evaluation and Visualization**: Assess model performance using metrics like MAP or MAPE and visualize forecast results.
+- **Evaluation and Visualization**: Assess model performance using metrics like MAE or MAPE and visualize forecast results.

 **Bonus Ideas**: Explore advanced techniques like ensemble modeling or deep learning for time series forecasting.
 Implement a feedback loop to refine model predictions based on real-time sales data.